-1. Sufficient right-of-way will be provided as required for the traffic needs and cross-section and maintenance of the street including cut or fill slopes, auxiliary lanes, sidewalks, public landscaping, signing, utilities, and other aspects of the development.
-The right-of-way will extend a minimum of 6 inches beyond to the back of the detached sidewalk.
-A sign easement will be required in situations where the right-of-way does not extend 2 feet behind the curbwalk., or in the case of detached walk, 2 feet behind the curb.

-2. All new local and collector streets shall be constructed with a minimum 8' planting strip on each side of the street and detached sidewalks.
-All sidewalks shall be a minimum of 5' wide.
+- 1. Sufficient right-of-way will be provided as required for the traffic needs and cross-section and maintenance of the street including cut or fill slopes, auxiliary lanes, sidewalks, public landscaping, signing, utilities, and other aspects of the development.
+The right-of-way will extend to the back of the detached sidewalk.
+A sign easement will be required in situations where the right-of-way does not extend two (2) feet behind the curbwalk. - 2.
+All new local and collector streets shall be constructed with a minimum eight (8) foot planting strip on each side of the street and detached sidewalks.
+All sidewalks shall be a minimum of five (5) foot wide.
 On-street parking shall be provided on both sides of all new residential streets, unless otherwise approved by the engineer.
 The standard for on-street parking shall be one (1) on-street parking space for each single-family residential unit.
-Multi-family units will be reviewed on a case-by-case basis.

-3. All collector streets shall include an on-street bicycle lane.

-4. The minimum right-of-way width for arterial streets shall be 120'.
-Arterial streets shall include an 8' wide detached concrete path, a minimum 12' wide planting area between the curb and detached concrete path, and the right-of-way shall extend 4' minimum behind the concrete path.
-The 12' wide planting strip may be reduced at intersections where turn lanes are required.
+Multi-family units will be reviewed on a case-by-case basis. - 3.
+All collector streets shall include an on-street bicycle lane. - 4.
+The minimum right-of-way width for arterial streets shall be one hundred twenty (120) feet.
+Arterial streets shall include an eight (8) foot wide detached concrete path, a minimum 12' wide planting area between the curb and detached concrete path, and the right-of-way shall extend four (4) minimum behind the concrete path.
+The twelve (12) foot wide planting strip may be reduced at intersections where turn lanes are required.
 The concrete path shall be attached at intersections per Detail 200-14 Alternate (Alt.)
-A.

-5. Additional right-of-way and roadway width may be required to accommodate traffic or other development needs such as turn lanes, accel/decel lanes, extra lanes, pedestrian or bicycle facilities, landscaping, all utilities, drainage requirements per the City Storm Drainage Criteria Manual, or construction requirements such as cut or fill slopes.

-6. All streets shall maintain a minimum of 20' pavement width free of parking and obstructions with all turns having no less than a 50' outside or a 30' inside radius.

-7. All alleys shall have a minimum of a 20' pavement width and a 22' right-of-way width.
-201.02 DESIGN CRITERIA (STRAIGHT ZONING)
+A and Alternate (Alt.)
+B. - 5.
+Additional right-of-way and roadway width may be required to accommodate traffic or other development needs such as turn lanes, accel/decel lanes, extra lanes, pedestrian or bicycle facilities, landscaping, all utilities, drainage requirements per the City Storm Drainage Criteria Manual, or construction requirements such as cut or fill slopes. - 6.
+All streets shall maintain a minimum of twenty (20) foot pavement width free of parking and obstructions with all turns having no less than a fifty (50) foot outside or a thirty (30) foot inside radius. - 7.
+All alleys shall have a minimum of a twenty (20) foot pavement width and a twenty two (22) foot right-of-way width.

-1. Standard right-of-way and street widths shall meet or exceed the following minimum eriteria: The cross-section of streets shall be designed based on the specific needs of the street, taking into consideration the need for travel lanes (exclusive of gutter pans), turn lanes, bicycle lanes, parking and pedestrian facilities.
+1. The cross-section of streets shall be designed based on the specific needs of the street, taking into consideration the need for travel lanes (exclusive of gutter pans), turn lanes, bicycle lanes, parking and pedestrian facilities.
 For design purposes the following lane width standards shall be used:

 Lane Width Arterial Collector Local

-Travel Lane - Residential 12' 10' 10'
+Travel Lane - Residential Travel Lane - Commercial/ 12' 10' 10'

-Travel Lane - Commercial/

 Industrial 12' 12' 12'

-Turn Lane - Residential 12' 10' 10'
+Turn Lane - Residential Turn Lane - Commercial/ 12' 10' 10'

-Turn Lane - Commercial/

 Industrial 12' 12' 12'

 Parking Lane - Residential N/A 8' 7'

 Parking Lane - Commercial/

 Industrial N/A 8' 8'

 Bicycle Lane (Required on all

 Arterial and Collector

 Streets) 5' 5' 5'

 Bicycle/Parking Combined N/A 12' 12'